Mark Hoppus: Early career

 After moving to San Diego in the summer of 1992, Hoppus was reunited with his sister Anne Hoppus, to whom he expressed his desire to be in a band.
 Anne attended Rancho Bernardo High School, and had become friends with new student Tom DeLonge over the summer.
 In August 1992, Anne introduced the two, and Hoppus and DeLonge immediately began performing music in DeLonge's garage.
-To impress DeLonge, Hoppus climbed to the top of a streetlight outside of DeLonge's home – however, he broke both ankles on the way down, resulting in being in crutches for the next few weeks.
+To impress DeLonge, Hoppus climbed to the top of a streetlight outside of DeLonge's home – however, he broke both ankles on the way down, resulting in being on crutches for the next few weeks.
 DeLonge recalled the meeting in 2000: "When I first met Mark, we were running around naked, doing weird stuff.
 We were up skateboarding until late hours of the morning, antagonizing security guards, and we were just always having fun."
 DeLonge recruited old friend Scott Raynor from his days at Poway to become the drummer for the new band, named blink.